mansurarief/mansurarief.github.io/_posts/2023-09-13-hazard-and-operability-study-hazop.md

 - **Risk**: Represents the *chance* of valuable assets being damaged or individuals being harmed.
 It underscores the possible dangers which might not have manifested yet but holds the potential.

 Even if hazards and risks are only possibilities and not yet manifested realities, it is essential to have mitigation plans through *three guiding principles* (that compensates its inherent probabilistic nature)
-1. **So Far As Is Reasonably Practicable (SFAIRP)**: This principle asserts that measures should be taken up to the point where the effort and costs of further measures become disproportionate to the benefits.
+1. **So Far As Is Reasonably Practicable (SFAIRP)**: This principle asserts that proactive measures should be taken, unless the effort and costs becomes unreasonable and disproportionate to the benefits.
    - **Implementation in Practice**:
         - **Risk Evaluation**: Organizations first evaluate the risks associated with their processes or products.
         - **Identification of Mitigation Methods**: They will then identify various methods to mitigate these risks.